SharePoint/PnP-Guidance/articles/Upload-user-profile-pictures-sample-app-for-SharePoint.md

-# Upload user profile pictures sample app for SharePoint
+# Upload user profile pictures sample add-in for SharePoint
-You can use a provider-hosted app to do a bulk upload of user profile data from either a file share or SharePoint Online URL.
+You can use a provider-hosted add-in to do a bulk upload of user profile data from either a file share or SharePoint Online URL.

  _**Applies to:** Office 365 | SharePoint 2013 | SharePoint Online_

-The [Core.ProfilePictureUploader](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.ProfilePictureUploader) sample app shows how to do a bulk upload of user profile data from either a file share or SharePoint Online URL, and how to link user profile properties to uploaded images.
+The [Core.ProfilePictureUploader](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.ProfilePictureUploader) sample add-in shows how to do a bulk upload of user profile data from either a file share or SharePoint Online URL, and how to link user profile properties to uploaded images.

 Use this sample to learn how to: